-AfectairTM will require FDA and international regulatory marketing authorization which may be costly and may not occur.
+AfectairTM will require FDA and international regulatory marketing authorization, which may be costly and may not occur.

 Afectair is not registered with or approved by the FDA and may require regulatory pre-marketing approval in the United States before commercialization can commence.
-Whether or not regulatory pre-marketing approval is required is based on whether or not Afectair is classified as a Class I exempt medical device.
-Although we currently believe that Afectair qualifies as a Class I exempt medical device, which means that Afectair may be cleared by the FDA without pre-marketing approval, there can be no assurance that it will be subject to registration and listing only.
+Whether or not regulatory pre-marketing approval is required is based on whether or not Afectair is classified as a Class I, exempt medical device.
+Although we currently believe that Afectair qualifies as a Class I, exempt medical device, which means that Afectair may be cleared by the FDA without pre-marketing approval, there can be no assurance that it will be subject to registration and listing only.
 If a specific marketing approval is required, the regulatory process can be a costly, time consuming, lengthy and uncertain process and no assurances can be given as to the classification, timing or expenses involved not whether any Afectair product ultimately will receive the required regulatory marketing authorizations.

-In order to market products in the European Union and many other non-U.S. jurisdictions, we must obtain separate regulatory marketing authorizations and comply with numerous and varying regulatory requirements.
-We may not obtain foreign regulatory marketing authorizations on a timely basis, if at all.
-Marketing authorization by the FDA would not ensure marketing authorization by regulatory agencies in foreign countries.
-A failure or delay in obtaining marketing authorization in one jurisdiction may have a negative effect on the marketing authorization process in other jurisdictions, including the FDA.
-The failure to obtain regulatory marketing authorization in domestic or foreign jurisdictions could harm our business.
+In order to market products in the European Union and many other non-U.S. jurisdictions, we must obtain separate regulatory marketing registrations and/or authorizations and comply with numerous and varying regulatory requirements.
+We may not obtain foreign regulatory marketing registrations or authorizations on a timely basis, if at all.
+Marketing registration or authorization by the FDA would not ensure that we could achieve marketing registration or authorization by regulatory agencies in foreign countries.
+A failure or delay in obtaining marketing registration or authorization in one jurisdiction may have a negative effect on the process in other jurisdictions, including the FDA.
+The failure to obtain regulatory marketing registration and/or authorization in domestic or foreign jurisdictions could harm our business

-Delays in gaining regulatory marketing authorization can be extremely costly in terms of lost sales and marketing opportunities, as well as increased regulatory costs.
-Moreover, even if the regulatory marketing authorization of Afectair is achieved, the marketing authorization will be limited to specific indications or uses or limited with respect to its distribution.
-Expanded or additional indications for an approved device may not be approved, which could limit our potential revenues.
-Foreign regulatory authorities may apply different or similar limitations or may refuse to grant any marketing authorization.
-Consequently, even if we believe that our submissions are sufficient to support regulatory marketing authorization for Afectair, the FDA and foreign regulatory authorities may not ultimately grant marketing authorization for commercial sale in any jurisdiction.
-If Afectair is not approved, our ability to generate revenues will be limited and our business will be adversely affected.
+Delays in gaining regulatory marketing registration and/or authorization can be extremely costly in terms of lost sales and marketing opportunities, as well as increased regulatory costs.
+Moreover, even if the regulatory marketing registration of Afectair is achieved, it may be limited to specific indications or uses or limited with respect to its distribution.
+Expanded or additional indications for an approved device may not be approved, which could limit potential revenues.
+Foreign regulatory authorities may apply different or similar limitations or may refuse to grant any marketing registration or authorization.
+Consequently, even if we believe that our submissions are sufficient to comply with regulatory marketing requirements for Afectair, the FDA and foreign regulatory authorities may not ultimately grant marketing registration or authorization for commercial sale in any jurisdiction.
+If Afectair is not registered and listed as expected, our ability to generate revenues will be limited and our business will be adversely affected.